perrebser/buff163Prices/README.md

 This program allows you to check the sell prices of CS:GO items and store the information in a CSV file.

+## Features
+- Check sell prices for specific items
+- Check buy orders
+- Currency converter (USD)
+- Search with range of float
+- Info about trade records in the page

 ## Requirements

 Before using this program, make sure you have the following requirements: